 - a.
 The normal, regular-time workweek shall include eight (8) hours of work each day and forty (40) hours of work each week.
 The determination of schedule and the assignment of employees shall be at the discretion of the city.
 The parties agree that the nature and variety of the work of the bargaining unit and the services provided by the city do not permit use of a single, uniform workweek, and that there are existing exceptions to the "normal" workweek described above, and that those exceptions may continue, at the city's discretion, and that additional exceptions may become necessary in response to conditions, law, or the desires of the community.
-The workweeks for various divisions and employees as of the date of execution of this agreement are contained in Schedule "A", which is incorporated herein by reference. - b.
-For positions in the department of community services eligible for the benefit of "summer hours," the workday will start at 7:00 AM and end at 3:30 PM from the first Sunday in April until the fourth Sunday in October.
-During the rest of the year, the workday shall be from 7:30 AM until 4:00 PM for those positions.
+The workweeks for various units and employees as of the date of execution of this agreement are contained in Schedule "A", which is incorporated herein by reference. - b.
+For positions previously eligible for "summer hours", the workday will start at 7:00 AM and end at 3:30 PM year round.
+This change to the schedule is being implemented on a trial basis for a one-year period, and may be changed back to the previous schedule at the discretion of management at the end of the one-year trial period.